 Amsterdam Agreements – achieving real breakthroughs

-The AIWW conference 2017 resulted in the signing of nine Amsterdam Agreements.
+The AIWW conference 2019 resulted in the signing of five new Amsterdam Agreements.
 The agreements express the intention of many leading companies, institutes and authorities in the water sector to jointly collaborate on a wide range of challenging issues on the global water agenda.